-- Have a personal preparedness plan – Make sure every member of the family have personal and post-specific emergency contact numbers, directions to rally points, addresses of friends and other embassies who can assist in an emergency.
+- Have a personal preparedness plan – Make sure every member of the family has personal and post-specific emergency contact numbers, directions to rally points, addresses of friends and other embassies who can assist in an emergency.
 Make sure the CLO and Human Resources Officer (HRO) have personal contact information (email and phone) for you and your dependents.
-For more information on making a personal preparedness plan go to the Department of Homeland Security website.
+For more information on making a personal preparedness plan go to the website.

 - Have a plan for the care of household and domestic employees and your pets.
 For more information about pets please go to the Transition Center website.

 - Develop a plan for family and friends communication – Discuss with your immediate/extended family and friends at home how they should contact you in case of an emergency at post.
 Provide them with the 24/7 emergency number for the State Department’s Operations Center 202-647-1512.

 - Organize Your Personal Affairs – Regardless of your family size, you should have your legal, financial and medical affairs in order.
 Contact the Department’s Employee Resource Program, and ask about the Enhanced Legal benefit which offers assistance with a lawyer to discuss options for preparing important documents.